-If you recently watched The Highwaymen on Netflix, you may have noticed the use of the Colt Monitor.
+If you watched The Highwaymen on Netflix, you may have noticed the use of the Colt Monitor.
 If you were not familiar with the name, don’t feel too bad.
 The Monitor is one of the rarest of all of Colt’s firearm designs.

 The Colt Monitor

 One of the most iconic infantry weapons of the early 20th century was the Browning Automatic Rifle.
 Developed in 1918 it saw limited use in WW 1 and became standard issue to the US Army in 1938 as a portable light machine gun.
 The BAR saw extensive service in both World War II and the Korean War and even saw limited service in the Vietnam War.
 The US Army began phasing out the BAR in the late 1950s when it was intended to be replaced by a squad automatic weapon (SAW) variant of the M14 and was without a portable light machine gun until the introduction of the M60 machine gun in 1957.

 Originally developed when mounted cavalry was still a thing, the BAR was heavy, with some variants weighing over 20 pounds.
 Spare ammunition, bipods, barrels, and other parts were intended to be carried via horses.

 Some attempts were made to make the BAR more ergonomic such as adding a pistol grip, larger forend, and finned barrel.
 However, they still proved to be a bit heavy and, for the most part, unwieldy.

 In 1931, Colt Patent Fire Arms Co. attempted to address these shortcomings and introduced the Monitor Automatic Machine Rifle (R 80).
 Intended for use as a true shoulder-fired automatic rifle, the Colt Monitor eliminated the bipod and mounted a pistol grip and buttstock to the lightweight receiver.
 They also shorted the barrel to 18 in. and fitted with a 4 in.
 Cutts compensator made by Lyman.